Terry Teene: Songs

-In 1959, in Clovis, New Mexico, he cut recordings of his first two songs, "Just Wait Til I Get You Alone" and "Orchids Mean Good-bye" backed by The Fireballs and produced by Norman Petty.
-These songs were released on a single by Warwick Records (United Kingdom).
+In 1959, at Norman Petty Recording Studios in Clovis, New Mexico, he cut recordings of his first two songs, "Just Wait Til I Get You Alone" and "Orchids Mean Goodbye" backed by The Fireballs and produced by Norman Petty.
+These songs were released on a single by Warwick Records.

 Of the 300 songs in Teene's discography, "Curse of the Hearse" - a 1961 rock and roll adaptation of "The Hearse Song" - is perhaps his most famous, being played by Dr. Demento on the majority of his Halloween shows.
 "Pussy Galore" was originally written for the James Bond film Goldfinger, but was not featured on the film or soundtrack.
 Other songs include "Happiness Is Coming" (under the name Blaine Bel Aire), "We're Going to Put Iowa on the Map", "Fun to Be With", and "Perfect 36".

 Clowning

 Teene began a second parallel career as a clown.
 He performed under the names of "ToBo the Clown" and "Clownzo".

-Teene was president of the Cavalcade of Clowns, an association of professional clowns and related entertainers, from 1978 through 1980.
+He later became president of the Cavalcade of Clowns, an association of professional clowns and related entertainers, from 1978 through 1980.
 He also helped edit the Cavalcade of Clowns magazine.
 He has appeared with Circus Vargas (for six years), Big John Strong Circus, Mexican International Circus, the Safari Circus (as Producing Clown), and the Emmet Kelly Jr. Circus.

-Teaching

 Teene was also a writer and a teacher, who produced three books on clowning and show business.
-He taught "Clownology" at 'The Business of Show Business,' and held regularly scheduled classes in the clown arts at the Learning Tree in Canoga Park, California, as well as recurring seminars at UCLA.
+He taught "Clownology" at 'The Business of Show Business, and held regularly scheduled classes in the clown arts at the Learning Tree in Canoga Park, California, as well as recurring seminars at UCLA.

+In 1992, Teene was charged with six misdemeanor counts for various violations of health and safety codes due to failure to maintain cleanliness of his Los Angeles home.
+After refusing to adhere to numerous court orders, Teene was eventually arrested and served eight months in jail.